sybrew/the-seo-framework/readme.txt

 **SEO Tip of the Update:**

-* Maintaining a blog will output not only fresh content and notify Search Engines that your website is active, but it will also simultaneously improve your chances to be found.
+* Maintaining a blog will output not only fresh content, and notify Search Engines that your website is active, but it will also simultaneously improve your chances to be found.
-* There are so many (big) questions to be answered, a blog on each of those questions will surely attract different visitors.
+* There are so many (big) questions to be answered, a blog post on each of those questions will surely attract different visitors.
 * Keep the blog related to the main subject of your site, for it will categorize your website as a whole.
 Visitors will more likely engage and then keep coming back for more information.
 * After all, you're most likely the expert on the subject of your website.
+Share your knowledge!

 **For everyone:**